National School Lunch Program

 Free/Reduced Price Meals

 The National School Lunch and Breakfast Program is a federally subsidized program and your child(ren) may be eligible to receive free or reduced price meals.
 You and your child(ren) do not have to be a U.S. citizen to qualify for free or reduced price meals.
 Application for meal benefits must be completed each school year and only one application is needed per household.
-If you wish to apply, applications can be completed online at www.myschoolapps.com or by paper available at elementary, middle, outlying high schools, most local high schools as well as the main Food Service Department Office located at 6350 E. Tropical Parkway, Las Vegas, NV 89115.
-Processing of an application takes 7-10 operating days, to reduce processing time we encourage you to apply online.
+If you wish to apply, applications can be completed online at www.myschoolapps.com or by paper available schools as well as the main Food Service Department Office located at 6350 E. Tropical Parkway, Las Vegas, NV 89115.
+Processing of an application takes 10 operating days, to reduce processing time we encourage you to apply online.
 For more information call the Free and Reduced Food Service Office at 1-800-819-7556.

-Food Service officials use the information supplied on the application to decide if your child(ren) should receive free or reduced price meals.
-This information can be released to other federal education programs and to state health and education programs.
+Food Service officials use the information supplied on the application to decide if your child(ren) are eligible for free or reduced price meals.
+This information can be released to a limited number of other programs.

-Your eligibility may be checked at any time during the school year.
-Food Service officials may ask you to send documentation to prove that your child(ren) should receive free or reduced price meal benefits.
+Your eligibility may be verified at any time during the school year.
+Food Service officials may ask you to send documentation as proof of free or reduced price meal eligibility.

 If you do not agree with Food Service decision regarding eligibility of your meal benefit application or results to verification, you may discuss it with Food Service officials.
 You have a right to ask for a fair hearing.
 You may do this by calling 1-800-819-7556 or writing to the Director of Food Services, 6350 E. Tropical Parkway, Las Vegas, NV 89115.